shtroizel/diggable/README.md

 ```

 ### updating diggable
-remember when pulling changes to matchmaker to also update submodules - for example:
+Remember when pulling changes to matchmaker to also update submodules - for example:
 ```
 cd /home/shtroizel/repos/diggable
 git pull --rebase